 Minoti Vaishnav, photo courtesy ViacomCBS

-Minoti’s favorite hobby is reading tarot cards, but if you ask her to read your fortune, she might just make up fake predictions just to freak you out.
+Minoti has a Masters degree in Creative Writing from the University of Oxford and is an alumna of the ViacomCBS Writers Mentoring Program.
+She can also read tarot cards, but if you ask her to read your fortune, she might just make up fake predictions to freak you out.
 You have been warned.